camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 import DualRegion from "./img/dual-region.svg";

 Camunda 8 is compatible with a dual-region setup under certain [limitations](#limitations).
-This allows Camunda 8 to run in a mix of active-active and active-passive setups, resulting in an overall **active-passive** setup.
-The following will explore the concept, limitations, and considerations.
+This configuration allows Camunda 8 to run in a mix of active-active and active-passive setups, resulting in an overall **active-passive** setup.
+The following article will explore the concept, limitations, and considerations.

 :::warning